yaoxianyu/NonGKI_Kernel_Build/README_EN.md

     - Whether this step is executed is controlled by a variable.

 - **KPM Patcher (Experiment)**
     - SukiSU-Ultra now offers KPM kernel patching functionality.
-This feature currently doesn't support devices with kernel versions below 4.9.
-For 4.9 kernels, you can enable KPM after porting set_memory using the backport_set_memory.patch.
     - This feature works correctly under **Arch Linux** but behaves **abnormally on Ubuntu 22.04**.
 It is recommended to use the latest version of **Ubuntu or the Arch Linux YAML**.

 ## Patches/Patch_Introduction.patch